shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 needing to have a USB disk plugged in.
 This space will survive reboot (but it *MIGHT NOT survive firmware flashing*, so back it up first before flashing!).
 It will also be available fairly early at boot (unlike a USB disk).

+To enable this option, go to the Administration page, under the System tab.

 First time you enable JFFS, it must be formatted.
 This can be done through the web page, same page where you enable it.
 Enabling/Disabling/Formating